ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 1. On systems that support it, a system-wide configuration file is read.
 On Linux systems, this is `/etc/chordpro.json`.

-2. A legacy config file from the older _Chord_<sub>ii</sub> program is processed.
-By default this is `~/.chordrc` but this can be changed using environment variables `CHORDIIRC` or `CHORDRC`.

-3. A user specific configuration file is read from either:
+2. A user specific configuration file is read from either:

     `~/.config/chordpro/chordpro.json`
     `~/.chordpro/chordpro.json`
   Note that if you have a `~/.config` directory ChordPro expects the configs to be there and the latter alternative will be ignored.

-4. A project specific configuration file is read from the current directory, either:
+3. A project specific configuration file is read from the current directory, either:

     `chordpro.json`
     `.chordpro.json`

 Instead of a project specific configuration file you can specify arbitrary configuration files.

-5. A song specific configuration file is read if it exists.
+4. A song specific configuration file is read if it exists.
 The name of the configuration file is the same as the song file name, with the extension replaced by `prp` or `json` (in that order).
    Note that the scope of the song specific configuration file is the song only.
-Every song will start with an initial config that results from steps 1 through 4.
+Every song will start with an initial config that results from steps 1 through 3.

 * In the GUI, select `Preferences...` from the `Edit` menu.
 Using the configuration dropdown list, choose `Custom`.